-Parents who wish to discuss things with the principal teachers of pastoral care would normally write or telephone to make an appointment.
-In an emergency, parents can of course just come up to the school and someone will see them, but the key person may not be available immediately.
+Parents/carers who wish to discuss things with the Principal Teachers of Pastoral Care would normally write or telephone to make an appointment.
+In an emergency, parents, can of course, just come up to the school and someone will see them, but the key person may not be available immediately.

 The pastoral care staff are responsible for the provision of vocational advice, and for liaison with the Careers Service.
 They also coordinate the vital process of getting the children to compile their own progress profiles.
 All youngsters in the middle school will receive a structured programme of careers and social education, and each pupil in S4 will be given the opportunity to have an interview with a Careers Adviser.
 The Careers Service also attend parents' meetings, and are happy to advise individual parents.